mistakia/nano-community/docs/introduction/advantages.md

 **Nano is unlike a bank:** it doesn't require any trust to hold your money and protect your privacy.
 It is always open, even on holidays.
 The account balances and history are verifiable by anyone.
 Your money can't be loaned out, leading to credit bubbles.
 It operates without any reliance on a central bank, an administrator, or large overhead costs.
 It is accessible anywhere that has access to the internet.

-**Nano is like Bitcoin:** it is decentralized, making it permissionless, self-sovereign, and censorship resistant.
+**Nano is like Bitcoin:** it is decentralized, making it permissionless, self-sovereign, and censorship-resistant.
 The development is open-source and the network is run by a global community of users.
 It can be used without having to trust or rely on any other user, developer, or operator on the network.

 **Nano is unlike Bitcoin:** is feeless, instant, irreversible, scalable, and energy-efficient.
 Making it inclusive to all people and sustainable for the planet.
-Nano's security and network is controlled only by its holders, as it doesn't rely on miners.
+Nano's security and network are controlled only by its holders and does not need to contest with miners who profit and extract value from users and holders.

 <a href="https://blog.oleganza.com/post/85111558553/bitcoin-is-like" target="_blank">Inspired by "Bitcoin is like..." by Oleg Andreev</a>